In addition to actually buying real estate, you can buy into real estate investments in other ways.

 You can buy individual REITs, but you may want to consider a REIT mutual fund.
 It invests in many different types of real estate, diversifies your real estate holdings even more, and subsequently reduces your risk.
 Keep in mind that a REIT mutual fund is still a real estate investment, subject to the ebbs and flows of the real estate market; it generally carries more risk than other mutual fund investments.

-REITs can be ideal for people who lack substantial financial resources, or those who don't want to take on the responsibility and the burden of owning and managing investment property, but still want to invest in real estate.
-You can make as small an investment as you like and your risk of loss is limited to your original investment.
+REITs are potentially ideal for people who lack substantial financial resources, or those who don't want to take on the responsibility and the burden of owning and managing investment property, but still want to invest in real estate.
 REITs are securities traded on major stock exchanges.

 Another way to buy into real estate is to purchase an interest in a real estate limited partnership, in which a group of investors gets together to buy property as a partnership.
 A limited partnership is owned by one or more general partners, who oversee the partnership's operations, and by one or more limited partners that have no say in the management and operation of the partnership.
 The word "limited" means that there's limited liability for limited partners; their risk of loss is limited to their investment and any agreed future contributions.
 Typically, these partnerships are put together to build shopping centers or low-income housing.
 The sales pitch is that they have special tax deductions available to developers that are passed through to the investor.
 But many people aren't in high enough income brackets to take full advantage of the deductions.